juancarlospaco/nim-wikipedia/README.md

 - All Wikipedia API is supported, except Deprecated, Internal and Unstable calls.
 - Check the Wikipedia Documentation Wiki, the Lib is a 1:1 copy of the official Docs.
 - This Library uses API as from Year 2019.
-- All procs should return an `JsonNode` Object.
+- All procs return `JsonNode` Object.
 - The order of the procs follows the order on the Wikipedia Documentation Wiki.
 - The naming of the procs follows the naming on the Wikipedia Documentation Wiki.
 - The errors on the procs follows the errors on the Wikipedia Documentation Wiki.